 Not surprisingly, those who spent several years at AUC and attained qualifications tended to leave more traces in university publications and archives than those who attended only for a short time.
 The latter included non-matriculated students studying towards the equivalent of today’s University Entrance rather than a degree, part-timers who paid to attend particular classes, and students at Auckland Teacher’s Training College who took papers at AUC as part of their training.

 Keeping that in mind, we recommend checking the following items which are held in Special Collections or elsewhere in the University's library system.
-All of these items and more can be found through Library Search.
+All of these items, and more, can be found through Search Everything.

 Auckland University College Calendars.
 The Calendars for the late 19th - early 20th century include lists of graduates, undergraduates, annual examination results, scholarships, staff, courses, and more.
 They are less likely to contain information about non-matriculated students (who have an N marked in the Degree field in the Roll of Honour).

 The Kiwi : official organ of the Auckland University College.
 First published in 1905, this student magazine provides a valuable insight into University life.
 Many Collegians are mentioned by name in the reports about clubs, sports teams, tournaments, capping ceremonies, and in other student-contributed content.
-The wartime issues carry lists of those serving in the war (based on the Roll) and obituaries for those who died.
+The wartime issues carry lists of those serving in the war (based on the Roll) and obituaries, sometimes with photos, for those who died.

-Access: Online or numerous library copies, including Special Collections (NZGC 378.95 K62).
+Access: Online or numerous library copies, including Special Collections New Zealand Glass Case 378.95 K62.

 Manuka : occasional magazine of the Auckland College of Education.
 The student magazine for the teachers’ Training College, which was a separate institution.
 Around 152 of the men listed in the Roll of Honour were students or staff at the Training College.
-As well as war-related content, the magazine includes plenty of material by and about students and alumni, including address lists.
+As well as war-related content, including obituaries and some photographs, the magazine includes plenty of material by and about students and alumni, including address lists.

 Keith Sinclair, A history of the University of Auckland, 1883-1983, Auckland, 1983.
 A general history of the University, including profiles of some early students, alumni and staff.

-Access: Online or numerous library copies, including Special Collections (NZGC 378.95 S61).
+Access: Online or numerous library copies, including Special Collections New Zealand Glass Case 378.95 S61.

 Eric Blow, Golden jubilee book of the Auckland University College, 1883-1933 : A book to commemorate the fiftieth anniversary of the founding of the Auckland University College, Auckland, 1933.
 It includes an expanded Roll of Honour and reminiscences and anecdotes about the College.

-Access: Online or numerous library copies, including Special Collections (NZGC 378.95 B65).
+Access: Online or numerous library copies, including Special Collections New Zealand Glass Case 378.95 B65.

 MSS & Archives

-Special Collections holds several archival collections that relate to the University of Auckland.
-These collections can be viewed in the Special Collections reading room after the standard reader registration procedures have been completed.
+Special Collections holds several archival collections relating to the history of the University of Auckland.
+We recommend searching for archival material through the Manuscripts and Archives catalogue.
+Items can be viewed in the Special Collections Reading Room after the standard reader registration and ordering processes have been completed.
 The most useful collections for the wartime period are:

 Auckland University Student’s Association records, MSS & Archives E-9: Contains Students’ Association minute books.